ShadowDomo/backend/README.md

 The Backend api for the [forum / social media website](https://github.com/ShadowDomo/frontend).
 Built with ExpressJS, NodeJS and MongoDB.

-Hosted on AWS Elastic Beanstalk, with database hosted on MongoDB Atlas.
+Hosted on AWS Elastic Beanstalk, with the database hosted on MongoDB Atlas.

 ## Technologies